sathvik-spartan/sathvik-spartan/README.md

 # Welcome 😁

 - 👋 Hi, I’m Sathvik Reddy
-- 👀 I’m interested in Cybersecurity stuff and coding
+- 👀 I’m interested in Cybersecurity stuff.
+- 🫡 Open Source Project Contributor.
 - 🌱 I’m currently updating myself to the latest technology (im definitely not a cyborg).
--  I’m looking to collaborate on all techie stuff.
 - 📫 How to reach me : sathvikspartan@gmail.com and www.linkedin.com/in/b-sathvik-reddy
 - ⚡ Fun fact: I'm a gamer (Steam ID : sathvikspartan)